dziegel/cpp_event_framework/README.md

         void (Fsm::OwnerPtr)(Fsm::StatePtr state)

 - Transition actions.
-The signature allows to use class member functions and delegates as actions.
+The signature allows to use class member functions and non-capturing lambdas as actions.
     The argument "event" may be useful in actions because the action may depend on the event type or attributes of the event.

-        void (*)(Fsm::OwnerPtr owner, Fsm::Event event) // delegate
+        void (*)(Fsm::OwnerPtr owner, Fsm::Event event) // Non-capturing lambda
         void (Fsm::OwnerPtr)(Fsm::Event event)          // C++